 Next up are three Season 4 Week 9 challenges classified as hard, even though we know they're not, that yield 10 stars each.
 Searching between movie titles is the first challenge, for which we'll have to do a bit of looking as well.
 The second two are four shotgun eliminations and fragging three opponents in Anarchy Acres.

 It looks as if Epic Games will have to tighten their security even further if they're to shoo away those pesky data miners, although we really don't mind.
-Hopefully, they don't end up like the poor talkative sod, whose friend's leaking of Fortnite's comet hasn't had the bestest of finales .
+Hopefully, they don't end up like the poor talkative sod, whose friend's leaking of Fortnite's comet hasn't had .